 Note: This post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.
 Thank you for supporting The Banana Diaries!

-Why these chewy peanut butter blossoms are the best:
+Why these chewy vegan peanut butter blossoms are the best:

 I mean, if you couldn’t tell, I have a thing for peanut butter and chocolate.
 We go wayyyyy back.

-But on the topic of these deliciously healthy peanut butter blossoms, they’re soft, chewy, and just the right amount of sweet.
+But on the topic of these deliciously healthy peanut butter blossoms!
+These cookies are soft, chewy, and just the right amount of sweet.

-You won’t be overwhelmed by the level of sweetness in these cookies, so I will say, it does make them easier to eat…again…and again…and again haha!
+You won’t be overwhelmed by the level of sweetness in these cookies.
 But the cool thing is that there really isn’t much sugar that goes into them, yet you’d never know!

 So what goes into these naturally gluten free and vegan peanut butter blossoms?